smartcontractkit/documentation/docs/resources/getting-help.md

 layout: nodes.liquid
 section: ethereum
 date: Last Modified
-title: "Getting Help"
+title: 'Getting Help'
-permalink: "docs/getting-help/"
+permalink: 'docs/getting-help/'
 ---

 ## Where do I go to get help and support?

 If you run into issues and the available documentation, videos, and code repositories are not able to assist you, the best way to get help is to follow the support escalation process in this document.
 Sometimes you might have a question that is too theoretical or hasn't been solved, so you might not always get what you're looking for!